cklose2000/pinescript-mcp-server/memory-bank/activeContext.md

 - Implemented the Anthropic provider with Claude API integration
 - Created model-specific configuration for Claude models (opus, sonnet, haiku)
 - Added a test command for Anthropic provider validation
+- Implemented a vector store for template embeddings to enable semantic search
+- Fixed the vector store testing to use the correct method name (storeTemplateEmbedding)
+- Fixed template validation tests by creating properly structured templates with valid placeholders
+- Fixed template rendering tests by directly using the assemblePrompt function with correct replacements

 ### Active Work